 How do I get access to Funded Opportunities?

 In order to access funded opportunities, schools must fill in both a short application form, and the annual Schools Survey in the summer term before they wish to access it.
-Applications for 2023-24 academic year will be available to schools from 17th April 2023.
+Applications for 2023-24 academic year have now closed.

-Schools will be informed of the outcome of their applications at the end of the summer term ahead of the summer break.
+Schools who have completed the application process will be informed of the outcome of their applications at the end of the summer term ahead of the summer break.

 All schools who complete an application and the annual schools survey will be contacted before the end of the academic year to inform them of their funded opportunity.
 If you have any questions related to your application for funded opportunity or the annual schools survey please contact email@example.com